Josip Broz Tito: Tito–Stalin split

-The Soviet answer on 4 May admonished Tito and the Communist Party of Yugoslavia (CPY) for failing to admit and correct its mistakes, and went on to accuse them of being too proud of their successes against the Germans, maintaining that the Red Army had saved them from destruction.
+The Soviet answer on 4 May admonished Tito and the Communist Party of Yugoslavia (CPY) for failing to admit and correct its mistakes and went on to accuse them of being too proud of their successes against the Germans, maintaining that the Red Army had saved them from destruction.
 Tito's response on 17 May suggested that the matter be settled at the meeting of the Cominform to be held that June.
 However, Tito did not attend the second meeting of the Cominform, fearing that Yugoslavia was to be openly attacked.
 In 1949 the crisis nearly escalated into an armed conflict, as Hungarian and Soviet forces were massing on the northern Yugoslav frontier.
 An invasion of Yugoslavia was planned to be carried out in 1949 via the combined forces of neighbouring Soviet satellite states of Hungary, Romania, Bulgaria and Albania, followed by the subsequent removal of Tito's government.
 On 28 June, the other member countries of the Cominform expelled Yugoslavia, citing "nationalist elements" that had "managed in the course of the past five or six months to reach a dominant position in the leadership" of the CPY.
 The Hungarian and Romanian armies were expanded in size and, together with Soviet ones, massed on the Yugoslav border.
 The assumption in Moscow was that once it was known that he had lost Soviet approval, Tito would collapse; "I will shake my little finger, and there will be no more Tito," Stalin remarked.
 The expulsion effectively banished Yugoslavia from the international association of socialist states, while other socialist states of Eastern Europe subsequently underwent purges of alleged "Titoists".
-Stalin took the matter personally and arranged several assassination attempts on Tito, none of which succeeded.
+Stalin took the matter personally and arranged several assassination attempts on Tito's life, none of which succeeded.
 In one correspondence between them, Tito openly wrote: